Introduction

 Conclusion

-The legacy of Japanese military leaders from the Meiji era through World War II continues to shape the country's security policy in profound ways.
-From the institutional DNA of the JSDF to the strategic prioritization of technology, maritime defense, and alliance partnerships, historical experiences inform every facet of Japan's defense posture.
+The legacy of Japanese military leaders from the Meiji era through World War II continues to shape the country’s security policy in profound ways.
+From the institutional DNA of the JSDF to the strategic prioritization of technology, maritime defense, and alliance partnerships, historical experiences inform every facet of Japan’s defense posture.
 While the nation has embraced pacifism as a core identity, pragmatic responses to regional threats have led to a gradual expansion of military capabilities—always framed within the context of self-defense and constitutional reinterpretation.
-This enduring legacy underscores Japan's unique position in global security: a nation that harnesses the strategic acumen of its military past while steadfastly avoiding the errors that led to war.
+This enduring legacy underscores Japan’s unique position in global security: a nation that harnesses the strategic acumen of its military past while steadfastly avoiding the errors that led to war.
 As Japan navigates an increasingly volatile region, its leaders draw on a rich, often painful history to forge a security policy that balances deterrence with restraint, integration with autonomy, and tradition with innovation.
+The ghosts of Tōgō, Yamamoto, and Tōjō are never far from the debates in the Diet and the operations of the JSDF, serving as both inspiration and warning.